Indianapolis Colts vs. New York Jets NFL Week 9 Odds, Plays and Insights for November 4, 2021

 Jets stats and trends

-- This season, the Jets won ATS in their only game as an underdog of 10.5 points or more.
+- The Jets have been underdogs by 10.5 points or more once this year and covered the spread.

-- New York has hit the over in 57.1% of its opportunities this season (four times in seven games with a set point total).
+- New York's games this season have gone over the point total in 57.1% of its opportunities (four times in seven games with a set point total).

-- New York is 2-0 against the spread and 2-0 overall when the team records more than 22.9 points.
+- When New York puts up more than 22.9 points, it is 2-0 against the spread and 2-0 overall.

-- New York is 2-0 against the spread and 2-0 overall when the team amasses more than 352.4 yards.
+- In games that New York totals over 352.4 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year the Jets have 15 turnovers, three fewer than the Colts have takeaways (18).

 Home and road insights

-- Indianapolis has covered the spread twice at home, and is 1-3 overall there, this season.
+- Indianapolis has two wins against the spread, and is 1-3 overall, at home this season.

-- On the road, New York is winless against the spread and 0-4 overall.
+- Away from home, New York is winless against the spread and 0-4 overall.

-- New York has hit the over twice in four road games this season.
+- This season, in four away games, New York has gone over the total twice.

 Powered by Data Skrive.